interserver/mailbaby-api-samples/openapi-client/dart-dio/doc/SendingApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **sendMail**
-> GenericResponse sendMail(to, from, subject, body)
+> GenericResponse sendMail(to, from, subject, body, id)

 Sends an Email